terranblake/voice-to-voice/README.md

+**⚠️ Important**: This tool is for educational and research purposes.
+Ensure you have permission to use any audio content and respect copyright laws and terms of service.

 # Voice Cloning Pipeline

 A comprehensive, end-to-end voice cloning pipeline that can extract a speaker's voice from YouTube videos and create a fine-tuned Text-to-Speech (TTS) model capable of generating speech in that voice.